collazo6/deep-reinforcement-agent/README.md

 <br />
 <br />

 Although the Deep Q Network surprisingly outperformed the Dueling Deep Q Network implementation en route to a score of 13, the Dueling Deep Q Network improved performance at a much faster pace as the score was surpassed and its training remained more stable.
+A score of 16 was achieved within 500 episodes by the Dueling Deep Q Network, while it took almost 600 for the Deep Neural Network to accomplish the same feat.
 Below you may see the learning curves of both Q Network implemenations to compare their performances over time.

 <br />